 So far these handheld through wall radars are nothing just a bunch of hot air.
-Maybe it’s useful for three letter operatives that move in into the area after death squads leave – those kind of missions where it’s critical that no survivors or witnesses are left behind.
+Theoretically it might be useful for three letter operatives that move in into the area after death squads leave – those kind of missions where it’s critical that no survivors or witnesses are left behind.
 Might come in handy for those who handle classified intelligence about hidden caches – their work is like never ending easter egg hunt.
 For what it is it could be part of global psyop to create misdirection from what it really is and what is really capable of.
 It could be implemented in a way that is demonstrated in this pentagon PDF : covertly 100 meters from the building or even on global scale through Satellite/GPS/GSM/etc technology:

 Ultimately nobody would sell such technology if it existed, they would only provide it to their own bred operatives.
 And even if it was sold to someone it would be provided as bluebeard secret room “dual use technology” – like a box of razors to the infant.
 Money and price doesn’t really matter.

 |Brand / Product||manufacturers original Description if available|

 Micropower Impulse Radar (MIR)developed by Lawrence Livermore National Laboratory (LLNL) in 1993.
 Ironically MIR means “peace” or “world” in russian language.
 Probably just coincidence.
 Licensing wasn’t cheap – $100K, but just a pocket lint for someone who understands what is going on.
 The hardware itself costs nothing – $20 with off the shelf parts.
 Don’t be fooled by this non-assuming little box – it spawned myriad of applications:

 This description is from their 1995 website (llnl.gov):